MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

 ![](Jobs_Salary_Data_Science_files/figure-gfm/unnamed-chunk-16-1.png)<!-- -->

-The heatmap has a colour scale representing the average salary - from the lowest (yellow) to the highest (blue).
-Also, the number in each cell represents the average salary (in thousands (k)).
+The heatmap displays the average salary with a colour scale ranging from yellow (lowest) to blue (highest).
+Each cell contains the average salary in thousands (k).

-Remarks:
+Based on the heat map results, the following observations can be made:

-- The salary increases with the experience level, except for the Data Analysis category where the ‘Senior’ has an average of 120k and the ‘Executive’ 110k.
-In the next section, I have investigated the job category ‘Data Analyst’ in detail.
+- The salary increases with experience level, except for the ‘Data Analysis’ category where the ‘Senior’ level has an average salary of 120k and the ‘Executive’ level has an average salary of 110k.
+For more detailed information about the ‘Data Analyst’ job category, please refer to the next section.

-- The highest average salary for the ‘entry-level’ is ‘Data Science and Research’ with 101k, followed by ‘Data Engineering’ with 96k.
-The Data Analysis entry-level appears with 70k, being 31k less than ‘Data Science and Research’.
-There seems to be a significant difference.
+- The average salary for entry-level positions is highest for the ‘Data Science and Research’ category with 101k, followed by ‘Data Engineering’ with 96k.
+However, the entry-level salary for ‘Data Analysis’ is only 70k, which is 31k less than the ‘Data Science and Research’ category.
+This indicates a significant difference.

-- The highest salary is represented by the ‘Executive’ ‘Machine Learning AI’ with 207k, followed by the ‘Executive’ ’Data Science and Research with 204k.
+- The highest salaries are represented by the ‘Executive’ level positions of ‘Machine Learning AI’ with 207k and ‘Data Science and Research’ with 204k.

 ## 7.2 Exploring the Entry-level Data Analysis profession

-This section focus on the Entry-level Data Analysis subgroup because it answers the business task.
+This section focuses on the Entry-level Data Analysis subgroup as it pertains to the business task.

-Filtering the Data Analysis profession:
+Filtering the Data Analysis Profession:

 ``` r
 #filtering the data frame having only the data analysis category
 data_analyst <- data_full_time[data_full_time$job_category == 'Data Analysis',]
 ```

-How factors like experience level, company location, company size, and work setting contribute to variations in salary?
+How do different factors, such as experience level, company location, company size, and work setting, impact variations in salary?

-The following viz presents the frequency of `experience_level` unique values.
+The visualization below displays the number of times each unique value of `experience_level` appears in the data.

 ``` r
 summary_table <- data_analyst %>%  # create a summary tibble